 5. Break the Ice

-This saying means to initiate a friendship or commence a project.
+This saying means to initiate a friendship or settle a room by telling a joke.
 Before the invention of cars and trains, port cities and towns that thrived on trade suffered a lot during the winter season.
 Frozen lakes, seas, and oceans prevented commercial ships from entering the city.
 To rescue the icebound ships, city authorities used small ships to break the ice.
 Those small ships were referred to as “icebreakers.”